helm/charts/README.md

 In order to get a Chart from incubator to stable, Chart maintainers should open a pull request that moves the chart folder.

-## Contributing to an existing Chart
+## Contributing to an Existing Chart

 We'd love for you to contribute to an existing Chart that you find provides a useful application or service for Kubernetes.
 Please read our [Contribution Guide](CONTRIBUTING.md) for more information on how you can contribute Charts.